telerik/maui-docs/controls/sidedrawer/configuration.md

 ## Content

-Use the folloing properties to define content of the SideDrawer control:
+Use the following properties to define content of the SideDrawer control:

 * `DrawerContent`(`View`)&mdash;Specifies the drawer (initially hidden) content.
 * `MainContent`(`View`)&mdash;Specifies the (initially visible) content of the component.